shardulbee/advent2023/README.md

 # Advent of Code 2023

 This repo contains my solutions to [Advent of Code 2023](https://adventofcode.com/2023).
-Last year I think Rust was in vogue so I did (as much as I felt like) in OCaml.
-This year OCaml is in vogue so naturally I'm doing it in Rust.
-Call me a square peg in a round hole, please.

 ## Running